What are Business Rates? Calculator and Small Business Rate Relief explained

 How to calculate business rates

-Rateable value is the value given on a premises by the Valuation Office Agency, which is based on its probable annual market rent.
+The rateable value is the value given on a premises by the Valuation Office Agency (VOA), which is based on its probable annual market rent.
+These values are reviewed every five years, and take the size of the property and its usage into consideration.
+Other parts of the premises may be valued at different levels.

-Multipliers are the number of pence per pound of rateable value that you’ll have to pay in business rates, before any relief or discounts are deducted.
+Meanwhile, multipliers are the number of pence per pound of rateable value that you’ll have to pay in business rates before any relief or discounts are deducted.
+These are reviewed every year by the government in line with inflation.

 Current business rates multiplier values